-However, we show that this does not work, as we managed to build a new superposition key-recovery attack against this construction.
+However, we show that this does not work, as we demonstrate a new superposition key-recovery attack against this construction.
 This attack is one of its own kind as it is the first (to our knowledge) to combine collision search and Simon's algorithm.
-Indeed, our attack uses the uniform superposition of collisions to restrict a simple function, exposing a period property only for the correct key.
+Our attack uses the uniform superposition of collisions to restrict a simple function, exposing a period property only for the correct key.